awslabs/aws-lambda-web-adapter/README.md

 A tool to run web applications on AWS Lambda

-AWS Lambda Web Adapter allows developers to build web app (http api) with familiar frameworks (e.g. Express.js, Flask, SpringBoot, and Laravel, anything speaks HTTP 1.1/1.0) and run it on AWS Lambda.
+AWS Lambda Web Adapter allows developers to build web apps (http api) with familiar frameworks (e.g. Express.js, Next.js, Flask, SpringBoot, and Laravel, anything speaks HTTP 1.1/1.0) and run it on AWS Lambda.
 The same docker image can run on AWS Lambda, Amazon EC2, AWS Fargate, and local computers.

 AWS Lambda Web Adapter is developed as a Lambda extension (since v0.2.0).
 For details, checkout its [design](docs/design.md) and [development](docs/development.md) documents.